-- 1) Determine if any appropriate staff member can increase their contract. - 2) Determine if the conversion of the FTE to another type of position to increase a staff member's FTE or post, is permitted, and, if so, request a waiver.
-For detailed information on the waiver process, please see WSS Waiver Process on page 18. - 3) A secondary school may convert a vacant 0.20 FTE general education position to non-staff budget to use for supplemental compensation for staff who teach an additional general education section beyond the contractual limit.
+- 1. Determine if any appropriate staff member can increase their contract. - 2.
+A secondary school may convert a vacant 0.20 FTE general education teaching position to non-staff budget to use for supplemental compensation for staff who teach an additional general education section beyond the contractual limit.
 The following restrictions apply to this option: - This is only available for secondary general education teachers.
-It does not apply to Special Education or Multilingual teachers. - The school may increase the FTE of current staff in the building or post the position to hire a position if the need is greater than 0.20 FTE.
+It does not apply to Special Education or Multilingual teachers. - o This is only available for an unfilled teaching allocation of 0.20 FTE.

-Schools should work with the budget department to request a conversion.
-If approved, the FTE will be converted into discretionary dollars and place the funds in a commitment item for supplemental compensation.
+Schools should work with the Budget Department to request a conversion.
+The FTE will be converted into discretionary dollars and the funds will be placed in a commitment item for supplemental compensation.
 The amount to be converted will be calculated dependent on the amount of time the position was not filled by a staff person or substitute.